bijinbaby/KMP-Workshop/Session-2/DependancyInjection.md

 #### Step 2.1 : Create a class inside iosMain to help start Koin for iOS

 ##### Folder structure generation
-- Open the terminal inside android studio (skip this if you already have the terminal opened)
-- Drag 'shared/src/iosMain/kotlin/com/trenser/newsapp/data' folder to the terminal
+- Right click 'shared/src/iosMain/kotlin/com/trenser/newsapp/data' folder and open in terminal
 - Execute the below code to create a new file named 'KoinHelper.kt'

 For Mac machines :